 Locate the internal hard drive you want to partition in the list of drives at the top of the window.

-If you want to redistribute space from an existing partition, right-click on that partition and select “ Shrink Volume ”.
+If you want to redistribute space on an existing partition, right-click on that partition and select " Shrink Volume ".
 Specify the amount of space to free up for the new partition.

 Create a new partition

-Assign a size and label to the partition
+Assign a size and a label to the score

 Specify the size of the new partition in MB or GB .
-Give it a descriptive label for easy identification.
+Assign it a descriptive label for easy identification.

 Format the partition (optional)